GalaxyGateway/lovelace-galaxy-groups/README.md

   Set category to: lovelace
 ```

-Through the dashboard editor manually add a card and set the below config:
+Through the dashboard editor manually add a card and set the below example config:
 ```
 type: entities
 title: Group state